monkesearch/monkeSearch/README.md

 ![usage gif](src/inference.gif)

-> shows zero results because i don't have any videos related to "wedding"
+> shows zero results because i don't have any videos related to "party"

 This system combines: